brunosana/brunosana/README.md

 #### Some Facts

-- 🔭 I’m currently working on [Softeam](https://github.com/softeam-org) as a Back-end Developer.
+- 🔭 I’m currently working on [Stefanini](https://github.com/stefanini) as a FullStack Developer.
-- 🌱 I’m currently learning JavaScript, Back-end, AWS services etc.
+- 🌱 I’m currently learning Typescript, Back-end, Front-end, AWS services etc.
 - 👯 I hope learn sufficient to collaborate to open source projects.
 - 💬 Ask me about anything, i like to help people.
 - 📫 How to reach me: You can send me a personal <brunosanadev@gmail.com>